 Jamaica is my playground.
-At the west end I stay inland in a small cabin, I cook for myself and I walk to a tiny beach.
-I drink Sorrell, eat Sweet Sop, Sour Sop, Aki, Starapple, Mango, Guava and Tamarind, but I don’t seek a Jamaican restaurant until I get back to the city.
+I stay in West End, slightly inland in a small cabin; I cook for myself and I walk to a tiny beach.
+I drink Sorrell, eat Sweet Sop, Sour Sop, Aki, Starapple, Mango, Guava and Tamarind, but I rarely seek a fancy Jamaican restaurant until I get back to the city.

 Inside, there’s Trinidadian chicken, curry flavoured rotis, jerk chicken (which everywhere is only an imitation of the Jamaican thing), salt cod, dirty rice, yams, greens with okra and many other, west African temptations, very reasonably priced.
 My sorrell costs about the same as coffee in my neighbourhood.